-If you’re looking for a lengthier escapade in the Land of Fire and Ice, try a longer 5- or 6-day tour.
+If you’re looking for a lengthier escapade in the Land of Fire and Ice, try a longer 5- and 6-day or even an ultimate 12-day tour.

 Iceland, while very different, is equally stunning during both winter and summer.
 The summer treats you with never-ending days, flocks of Puffins, and whale watching, while the winter flaunts every color of the rainbow during an Aurora show and takes you deep into the ice caves.
 It’s no secret that summer in Iceland offers a much gentler climate with more opportunities to explore hidden gems.
 But the holiday season brings a lot of charm and lower prices to the country.
 The warmest months in Iceland are June, July, and August, while the coldest are from October to April.